 “How do you mean?”

 “All these white boys love you so much they made you president, huh?
-I’ll bet you all the food in this restaurant and all the money they’ll collect over the next ten years that not one of ‘em has ever asked you to go on a panty raid up at that white girl’s college down the road.
+I’ll bet you all the food in this restaurant and all the money in the entire US Treasury that not one of ‘em has ever asked you to go on a panty raid up at that white girl’s college down the road.
 What’s that y’all call ‘em?
 Mounties or some shit like that?”
 He paused and shook his head, smiling mostly to himself, then stared into Sloane’s eyes.
 “Mounties.
 Think about that.
 You see, son, they’ll let you be their president as long as you tacitly agree to also be their eunuch.
 They damn sure don’t want you mounting none of their Mounties.
 Just try it, and see what happens.
 They’ll run your ass out of here on a rail.”

 Sloane thought about the pastel panties he’d seen hanging like trophies in some of the dorm rooms during the campaign.
-Yellows, pale blue, the obligatory pink.
+Draped over pyramids of Marlboro boxes, dangling from desk lamps, push-pinned into louvered closet doors alongside football pennants.
+Panties of yellow, pink, and pale blue.
 Some with ruffles, some with lace.
-All of them signifying the truth of an ancient Chinese proverb: Confucius say panties not best thing in the world but closest thing to it.
+All of them signifying the ancient proverb: Confucius say, panties not best thing in the world but closest thing to it.

 He wondered how he must look to the man who had just given him this lecture.
 If he could see his own face, he would already know the answer.
 Unmasked.
 As if the militant beard had suddenly been stripped off to reveal the baby-soft surface of naiveté.
 To cover himself, he considered saying that it was 1969, and times had changed.
 He had just formed words to that effect when Gregory preempted him.
 “And don’t tell me it’s almost the 21st century.
 After they get you off this treadmill you’re on—Homer, Socrates, Plato and all that—you need to sit down and read Invisible Man.
 You can’t outrun history, son.
 You can’t outsmart it either.
 History will follow you everywhere.”